College of Medicine in Baghdad – A Historical Perspective

 Origins and Establishment

-The conception of a medical college in Baghdad germinated in 1921 through the visionary efforts of the founders of the esteemed Iraqi Medical Association.
+The conception of a medical college in Baghdad germinated in 1921 through the visionary efforts of the founders of the Iraqi Medical Association.
 These pioneers, having completed their medical studies abroad, embarked on a mission to advance medical education in their homeland.
 At that juncture, the nascent city of Baghdad housed only a meager cadre of nine Iraqi doctors, namely Dr. Sami Shawkat, Dr. Faik Shaker, Dr. Salman Ghazala, Dr. Hashim Al-Watari, Dr. Shaker Al-Sweidi, and Dr. Shawkat Al-Zahawi.

 After extensive deliberations and scholarly pursuits, a comprehensive memorandum found its way to both Prime Minister Abdul Rahman Al-Naqib and the Secretary of King Faisal I. Responding to this clarion call for progress, the Royal Administration issued a historic decree in 1927, thereby inaugurating the College of Medicine under the epithet of the Iraqi Medical College, which was later bestowed the esteemed designation of the Royal Iraqi Medical College.